Organ Donation in HawaiiPage Overview

 Organ Donation in Hawaii

-Those ready to register as an organ donor and potentially aid the lives of individuals awaiting a transplant in Hawaii can do so when applying for or renewing a driver's license or state ID card.
+You are able to register as an organ donor and potentially aid the lives of individuals awaiting a transplant in Hawaii when applying for or renewing a driver's license or state ID card.
 It only requires checking the box on the application form.
 Your choice will be noted on your driver's license with the words "Organ Donor."

 You can also register as an organ donor online as well.